 Copyright © Ancestral Heritage

 Below is a list of my speaking engagements in the next few months.
 Some events are open to the general public for which they charge a modest entrance fee.
 However, I have included talks to Women’s Institutes, Probus groups and U3A branches.
 These events are usually open to members only.
 Before you make plans to attend one of my talks, please contact the relevant organisation to check.
 If you are unable to contact the organisation, please contact me.

-Worlingworth Local History Group, Suffolk
+Wickhambrook Local History Society, Suffolk

 The Real Basil Brown: From Rickinghall to Sutton Hoo and back

-Link to the group’s website
+Link to the society’s webpage

-Tuesday 16th September at 2.30pm
+Tuesday 3rd March at 2.30pm

-Link to the group’s website
+Link to the society’s webpage

 The A-Z of Curious Suffolk: Strange stories of mysteries, crimes and eccentrics

-Link to the group’s Facebook page
+Link to the group’s webpage

 The A-Z of Curious Suffolk: Strange stories of mysteries, crimes and eccentrics

-Thursday 9th October at 2.00pm
+Thursday 9th April at 7.30pm

-Link to the group’s website
+Link to the group’s webpage

+Copyright © Ancestral Heritage